rjkviegas/week-7-work/functions.md

 myVar = 0;
 ```

-function statement
+### function statement

-Function name is mandatory.
+A function statement is a short-hand for a var statement with a function value.
+A function name is mandatory.
-Function statement is a short-hand for a var statement with a function value.
+Example:
 ```function foo() {}```
 expands to
 ```var foo = function() {};```